The day I Let Go of a Friendship I Outgrew

 I stopped making myself small.

-And something beautiful happenned.
+And something beautiful happened.

 I didn't feel angry.